martalmeida/nmf3d/README.md

 ![png](doc/output_28_0.png)

 Now let us load the geopotential subtracting the reference.
 Note that some datasets provide not the geopotential but the geopotential height.
-In such case it must be divided by *g*.
+In such cases it must be divided by *g*.

 ```python